awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users-examples.md

 + [ Administrative Permissions](#opsworks-security-users-examples-admin) shows two policies that can be used to grant permissions to administrative users\.
 + [ Manage Permissions](#opsworks-security-users-examples-manage) and [ Deploy Permissions](#opsworks-security-users-examples-deploy) show examples of policies that can be attached to a user to augment or restrict the Manage and Deploy permissions levels\.

   AWS OpsWorks Stacks determines the user's permissions by evaluating the permissions granted by attached IAM policies as well as the permissions granted by the **Permissions** page\.
 For more information, see [Overview of AWS IAM Permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsOverview.html)\.
-For more information on the **Permissions** page permissions, see [Permissions Levels](opsworks-security-users-standard.md)\.
+For more information on the **Permissions** page permissions, see [AWS OpsWorks Stacks Permissions LevelsPermissions Levels](opsworks-security-users-standard.md)\.

 ## Administrative Permissions<a name="opsworks-security-users-examples-admin"></a>